RussBaz/WebFrame/README.md

 // just call the method again to receive a fresh copy let serviceProvider = app.GetServiceProvider ()

+// It is wrapped in DefaultServiceProvider class
+// Raises MissingRequriedDependencyException on error let s = serviceProvider.Required<IRandomService> ()
+// Returns None on missing dependency let s = serviceProvider.Optional<IRandomService> ()
+// You can also provide a function returning a default implementation
+// if the service is missing for any reason let s = serviceProvider.Get<IRandomService> ServiceConstructor

 // For additional options for adjusting the defaults,
 // please check the configuration section of the docs
 ```